PBFDOT Header

 Traffic Impact:

-Traffic Impact: Eastbound and westbound SR 714/ SW Martin Highway from 1030 SW Martin Downs Boulevard to the intersection of SE Monterey Road and US 1, in Palm City, 9 a.m. to 4 p.m., Monday, Jan.
-6 through Friday, Feb.
-7, 1 of 3 lanes closed for directional bore installation.
+Traffic Impact: Eastbound and westbound SW Martin Downs Boulevard between SW Feroe Avenue and the intersection of US 1 and SE Monterey Road, in Palm City, 9 a.m. to 4 p.m., Monday, Feb.
+24 through Wednesday, April 30, 1 of 2 lanes may be closed as needed for installation of directional bores.
 For more information, please contact Rafael Perez at 772-828-9765.

 Traffic Impact: